-We don’t just do this in the Netherlands, but also in the rest of the world: you can find us in over 90 countries.
-This means we can always help: whether you’re going on a city trip to Paris, travel through the US for a few weeks or even if you need a car just for a few hours to visit a client, we’re here for you.
+We do this in the Netherlands and in the rest of the world: you can find us in 95+ countries.
+This means we can always help.
+Whether you need a car for a city trip to Paris, for a few weeks of roadtripping through the US or for a few hours to visit a client, we’re here for you.

 Enterprise Rent-A-Car was founded over 60 years ago by Jack Taylor, a pilot from the United States.
 When he came home after the Second World War, he had two dreams: a family and a business of his own.
 That second dream came true in 1957, with seven cars and the – at the time – new concept of leasing cars.